holochain/holosqape/README.md

 cd ..
 ```

-#### Qt Build Option 1: Installing Holosqape AND Holoconsole
+#### Qt Build Option 1: Installing Holosqape AND Hcshell

-You can either use [Qt Creator](https://en.wikipedia.org/wiki/Qt_Creator) to build Holoconsole and Holosqape, or the command line.
+You can either use [Qt Creator](https://en.wikipedia.org/wiki/Qt_Creator) to build Hcshell and Holosqape, or the command line.

 ##### Sub-Option 1: Install them with Qt Creator
 Open Qt Creator and open the top level folder as a project there.
 Select the `all.pro` file and build it.
 This is a good option if you want to build for Android or iOS.